In this article, you'll learn many of the actions you can take when troubleshooting the deliverability of your mailings.

 - Admin, Login, and Test email addresses do not become repeat bouncers.

 What to do when a mailing is not being received

 There are many reasons that can keep a mailing from being received.
-If you or a subscriber are having issues receiving test or sent mailings through Communications Professional, you can follow the steps below to help determine the problem.
+If you or a subscriber are having issues receiving test or sent mailings through Thrive Marketing Professional, you can follow the steps below to help determine the problem.

 - It may be necessary to look up all recipients with that domain to see if just one or all are not receiving the mail.

 - If it is only one recipient, then it is likely a user setting (ask them to add you to their address book or have them check their spam or junk folder for the mailing and move to the inbox).
 Refer to the User Inbox Preferences section of the Best Practices page for more information.